 Book: Surviving the Affair et al.

-Run by Anne Bercht who experienced her husband's infidelity, this site offers articles, seminars and support groups for
+Run by Anne Bercht who experienced her husband's infidelity, this site offers articles, seminars and support groups for recovering from infidelity.

 Book: My Husband's Affair Became the Best Thing That Happened to Me